 In addition to all of the above, there is also live entertainment.

 Every year at Heritage Christmas entertainers perform at various times on different days, but mostly on the weekends.

-The official launch to the 2017 season took place on December 2nd with a special Bright in Burnaby event.
-See further below for details.
+The official launch to the 2019 season took place on November 30th with a special Bright in Burnaby event.
+See below for details.

 (Note: times and performer details are subject to change.)